 HMD falls on a Friday in 2023, Doncaster Council is held a commemorative event on that day.

-The theme for Holocaust Memorial Day (HMD) 2024 is Fragility of Freedom.
+The theme for Holocaust Memorial Day (HMD) 2025 is For a Better Future.

 Location